yochaigal/cairn/resources/monsters/eye-of-terror.md

 # Eye of Terror

-15 HP, 8 DEX, 18 WIL, bite (d8+d8)
+15 HP, 9 STR, 8 DEX, 16 WIL, bite (d8)

-- Floating spheres with a large maw, one big central eye, and several small eyes on stalks scattered through the body.
-Scheming and greedy, lair deep underground.
+- Floating spheres with large mouths, enormous eyes, and several small eyes set atop long stalks.
-- Cancels any magic effect in a nearby range facing its central eye.
+- They are highly intelligent, intensely greedy, and completely insane.
-- The eyestalks cast one of those spells each round randomly: (1-Charm, 2-Phobia, 3-Telekinesis, 4-Sleep, 5-Shuffle, 6-Vision).
+- Can cast the following spells at will: _Charm, Phobia, Telekinesis, Sleep, Shuffle, Vision_.
+Magic used against them requires a WIL save or fizzle out.